Bardolph-Automation-Inc/bardolph/docs/language.rst

         stage row 2 column 3
     end

-    # Set a square area and the tip of the bulb.
+    # Set a square area and the tip
     hue 210
     set "Candle" begin
-        stage row 1 2 column 3 4 tip
+        stage row 1 2 column 3 4

+        # tip
+        stage row 5
     end

-As another example, here is a script that sets the tip to hue 120, and sets the rest of it to gradually changing colors.
-In this example, it is not necessary to set the default, because all of the cells are staged:
+As another example, here is a script that gives the bulb a gradient of colors.
+In this example, it is not necessary to set the default, because all of the cells get staged:

 .. code-block:: lightbulb